Statistical Learning Theory for Control: A Finite Sample Perspective: Extension to Vector Processes

 Terms capturing the $\snr$, appear in both upper and lower bounds.
 However, there is a gap between the upper and lower bounds.
 The former depend on $\lambda^{-1}_{\min}(\Gamma_\tau)$, for some small enough $\tau$, while the latter depend on $\lambda^{-1}_{\min}(\Gamma_T)$, where $T$ is the number of samples collected.
 Note that we cannot increase $\tau$ too much, since it affects the burn-in time condition~\eqref{ID_eq:Burn_In}.
 In the case of stable systems $\rho(\As)<1$, this gap can be closed at the expense of a burn-in time that depends on the mixing time $1/(1-\rho(\As))$ of the system ~\cite{jedra2020finite}.
 The gap can be also made small, i.e., $\tau=\Theta(T)$, in the case of diagonalizable marginally stable systems with $\rho(\As)=1$~\cite{tu2022learning}.

-In the case of systems with control inputs, both the exploration policy $\pi$ and the identification algorithm $\mathcal{A}$ affect sample complexity.
+In the case of systems with white-noise control inputs the same analysis can be applied.
+In the case of general exploration policies the landscape is more complex, since both the policy $\pi$ and the identification algorithm $\mathcal{A}$ affect sample complexity.
 Let $N_c=N_c(\varepsilon,\delta, \mathcal{B}(\thetas,3\varepsilon),\mathcal{A},\pi)$ be the local sample complexity defined as before, where now the policy $\pi$ can also be varied.
 Following the result of~\cite{jedra2019sample}, we obtain the lower bound condition

-where the exploration policy $\pi$ is chosen to optimize the SNR term:
+where the exploration policy $\pi$ is chosen to optimize the $\snr$ term:

 In order to avoid arbitrarily large exploration inputs, we we limit the control input energy